jesutest/calculator-with-persistency-challenge/README.md

 and once the api project is launched you can verify the existence of the tables with `SELECT table_name FROM information_schema.tables where table_schema='calculator';` it should display the `users` and `operations` tables;

+### Use the API

+Operation are inserted by using this endpoint `/api/calculate` with POST

+e.g payload
+`{
+    "operandA": 20,
+    "operandB": 4,
+    "operation": "ADDITION"
+}`

+To pull all the operations for a user use this endpoint `/api/history` with GET, a harcoded userId is used for that purpose due to the current lack of the auth module: `10`

+To pull an specific operation for a user use this endpoint `/api/history/{uuid}` with GET, a harcoded userId is used for that purpose due to the current lack of the auth module: `10`

 # Current state of the repository

 The structure of the api was defined to give it an easy-to-work folder structure.

-The frontend requires more work to do the same thing because something like `useContext` hook could be used to share the state and methods to reflect the changes between siblings.
+It still requires much work and corrections.
+The frontend requires also more work like adding the `useContext` hook that could be used to share the state and methods to reflect the changes between siblings.
 That is noticed when a new operation is registered and it is not reflected on the Operations history, a page refresh is required to load again the changes.

 Sequelize is used to manage the database schema by using `{force: true}` which forces the database to accept the model defined on the api.

+Since the auth model is still not created, a `userId` is hardcoded to insert and display the data.

 Next steps:
+- Add Postman Collection
 - Create endpoint to delete a Operation record and add the logic to the React app
 - Add unit tests and start the TDD strategy on both backend and frontend
 - Add the auth module on both backend and frontend